This Privacy Statement was last updated on 30 September 2020.

 Lodge a Complaint with the competent supervisory authority and seeking a judicial remedy

 Unfortunately, the transmission of information via the Internet is not completely secure.
 Although we will do our best to protect your personal information, we cannot guarantee the security of your information transmitted to our website and any transmission is at your own risk.
-Once we have received your personal information, we put in place reasonable and appropriate controls to ensure that it remains secure against accidental or unlawful destruction, loss, alteration, or unauthorised access.
+Once we have received your personal information, we put in place reasonable and appropriate controls to ensure it remains secure against accidental or unlawful destruction, loss, alteration, or unauthorised access.

 Our website may contain links to other websites and Apps run by other organisations.
 This Privacy Statement does not apply to those other websites and Apps‚ so we encourage you to read their privacy policies.
 We cannot be responsible for the privacy policies and practices of other websites and Apps even if you access them using any links we provide.

-In addition, if you linked to our website from a third party website, we cannot be responsible for the privacy policies and practices of the owners and operators of the third party website and recommend that you check the policy of any third party website.
+In addition, if you linked to our website from a third party website, we cannot be responsible for the privacy policies and practices of the owners and operators of the third party website and recommend you check the policy of any third party website.

 We may contact you with marketing information by post, email, SMS or by telephone or with targeted advertising delivered online through social media and platforms operated by other companies by using your personal information, or use your personal information to tailor marketing to improve its relevance to you, unless you object.